 Merge Community is a taonga grown from the street whānau of Auckland’s inner city.
-We grow hope, wellness and self-determination with street whānau in Auckland’s inner city through
+We grow hope, wellness and self-determination with street whānau in Auckland’s inner city.

 – Community building

 Merge is a doorway to support and opportunities

 Lived experience and peer support are at the heart of our approach.
 Lived experience means the knowledge, wisdom and expertise that comes from experiencing major life challenges.
 Peer support is given by those with lived experience who gain training and skills to use their own journey so that they can help guide others.

 Street whānau are those who are rough sleeping, homeless or ‘vulnerably housed’, such as those in emergency housing, overcrowded homes or boarding houses.
 Street whānau includes those at risk of becoming homeless such as prison-leavers or those stuck in emergency housing.

 Our team is made up of staff and trained volunteers, most with lived experience of homelessness, addictions or mental health distress.
 You’ll find us in the Merge Café, 453 Karangahape Rd and in the space upstairs.

 For more information about our approach, visit our learning report

 Peer Support volunteers and a coordinator offer support and advocacy at the Merge Café, every weekday between 10am – 12pm.